 4. The exception referred to in paragraph 1 of Article 10 of the Agreement will be agreed upon:

-- for the Republic of Chile, by the Minister of Labour and Social Security or the Superintendence of Pensions;
+- for the Republic of Korea, by the Minister of Health and Welfare or the National Pension Service;

-- for the Republic of Korea, by the Minister of Health and Welfare or the National Pension Service.
+- for the Republic of Chile, by the Minister of Labour and Social Security or the Superintendence of Pensions.

 PART III